danwilliams/terracotta/README.md

 dictate a layout, it is left as an exercise for the reader to implement their preferred approach.

+Any images and other files that need to be protected by authentication should be placed in the `content` directory.
+Public images should be placed in `static/img`, and will be served from the `/img` URL path, similar to the CSS, JS, and WebFont files.

+All of the content and static material is included in the compiled binary, making it very straightforward to deploy.

 ### Coding standards

 The code in this repository follows some specific and opinionated [coding standards][].
-These mostly follow typical community conventions, but notable differences are the use of tabs for indentation, the alignment of various terms to aid reabability, the use of comment headers to separate sections of code, and the usage of Nerd Font symbols in those headers to belay semantic meaning in order to apply highlighting.
+These mostly follow typical community conventions, but notable differences are the use of tabs for indentation, the alignment of various terms to aid readability, the use of comment headers to separate sections of code, and the usage of Nerd Font symbols in those headers to belay semantic meaning in order to apply highlighting.